 Clearly, the Codex Sinaiticus is not just any old codex.
 It is a priceless witness to many gifts that come to us from the Catholic Church’s sacred Tradition: information about the technology of books; insight into the life of the early church; confirmation of the unity of the Bible; and, above all, the proclamation of the Good News of Jesus Christ to the world!

 Christians are identified by our love of Scripture, which we use as a guiding authority for our faith.
 The creation and preservation of the ancient codices are signs of the deep reverence we have for the Word of God.

 It is important for us to read or listen to some portion of the scriptures every day, even if our reading takes only a few minutes.
 The Word of God is nourishment and healing for the soul.

-Make sure you not only own a personal Bible but that you regularly drink in its wisdom.
+Make sure that you not only own a personal Bible but that you also drink in its wisdom.
 Make the Word yours.
-It’s okay to write in a Bible as a means to memorize and strengthen your grasp of the written Word.
+It’s okay to make notations in your personal Bible as a means to memorize and strengthen your grasp of the written Word.
 Focus on your favorite books and passages of scripture and read them regularly.

 Finally, make sure your Bible never gets covered up by clutter or lands on the floor.
-It should have a special prominence in your life.
-It is a divine work that must always be treated with great reverence – that is how the Church has embraced it from the beginning.
+It should have a special prominence in your life, which means you should keep it in a special place.
+It is a divine work that must always be treated with great reverence – which is how the Church has embraced it from the beginning.